LarryIsBetter/Ledger-Live-Flatpak/README.md

 Not affilated with the Ledger company in anyway.

-Flatpak manifest to build Ledger Live Desktop from the AppImage.
+Flatpak manifest to build Ledger Live Desktop from source.

 WARNING!!